BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 As you know we are migrating to DRAM2 and that will work differently to DRAM1, I hope better.
 This document is intended to get new users in the Wrighton lab ready to use DRAM2 having already experienced DRAM1.
 The DRAM2 Documentation will be different to new users as compared to those who have already used DRAM2, but you still may get something out of it, so feel free to look at it [HERE](link).
 This document will focus mostly on the differences and new features in DRAM2, and less on how DRAM2 works fundamentally.

-As you look over this document, notice that DRAM2 differs from DRAM1 in these key ways
+As you look over this document, notice that DRAM2 differs from DRAM1 in these key ways:

  * It has a project config that can store run data.
-This is used for checking and lets us skip most commands.
+This is used for checking, and lets us skip most arguments.
- * it has more steps than DRAM1, but each step is similar
+ * It has more steps than DRAM1, but each step is simpler.
- * DRAM-v is not part of DRAM2, it may be in the future but not yet.
+ * DRAM-v is not part of DRAM2, it may be in the future, but not yet.
- * There is only one compound DRAM2 which lets you use all sub commands.
+ * There is only one command `dram2` which lets you use all sub commands.
+ * Only DRAM2 has Adjectives and Phylogenetic Trees

 Preview